-Deviation settings control how up to three user defined measurement values may be used to adjust either Frequency, Vac or Vdc output (or input in Load mode) settings of the power source/load around a center setting.
+Deviation settings control how up to three user defined measurement values may be used to adjust either Frequency, Vac output settings of the power source around a center setting.
 Changes to these settings will be made at the slew rate set by the user as the selected measurement values change.
 This information is updated every 100 msec or at a rate of 10Hz.
 These settings can apply to all phases or individual settings for each phase can be set by the user.